nicholasferguson/YAD_t/Readme.md

 - After: I bought a bag of apples with my money from T S

 ###### Step # 9
-- Rule: S -> shop.
+- Rule: S ->. shop
 - Before: I bought a bag of apples with my money from T S
 - After: I bought a bag of apples with my money from T shop.

-###### Step # 10
-- Rule: T -> the
-- Before: I bought a bag of apples with my money from T shop.
-- After: I bought a bag of apples with my money from the shop.

-* Notice that applicable rule set has been exhausted.
-Thus this transition stops.
-* It also stopped without having to apply its final rule that contains '->.'
-Notice the period after '->'

 ###### Final string output from running algorithm:
-- I bought a bag of apples with my money from the shop.
+- I bought a bag of apples with my money from T shop.

+Summary of why rules stopped being applied.
+Rule #9 has a rule of LHS ->.
+RHS and ->. indicates final rule to be applied.